GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/graphics_counter_tables_gfx12.rst

     "TexUnitBusyCycles", "Discrete, Streaming", "Cycles", "Number of GPU cycles the texture unit is active.
 This is measured with all extra fetches and any cache or memory effects taken into account."
     "DepthStencilTestBusy", "Discrete, Streaming", "Percentage", "Percentage of time GPU spent performing depth and stencil tests relative to GPUBusy."
     "DepthStencilTestBusyCycles", "Discrete, Streaming", "Cycles", "Number of GPU cycles spent performing depth and stencil tests."
+    "ExecutionDuration", "Discrete", "Nanoseconds", "GPU command execution duration in nanoseconds, from the time the command enters the top of the pipeline (TOP) to the time the command reaches the bottom of the pipeline (BOP).
+Does not include time that draw calls are processed in parallel."
+    "ExecutionStart", "Discrete", "Nanoseconds", "GPU command execution start time in nanoseconds.
+This is the time the command enters the top of the pipeline (TOP)."
+    "ExecutionEnd", "Discrete", "Nanoseconds", "GPU command execution end time in nanoseconds.
+This is the time the command reaches the bottom of the pipeline (BOP)."

 VertexGeometry Group
 %%%%%%%%%%%%%%%%%%%%